choi-b/feature-selection-methods/README.md

 # feature-selection-methods

-- based on Udemy course on Feature Selection for ML
+- based on Udemy course: Feature Selection for ML